IanMulvany/wikimania-open-scholarship-tools/README.md

 $ git clone this repo
 $ cd into this repo

-## Generating slides from the ipython notebook
+## Generating slides from the ipython notebook, and serving
 To generate html slides from the ipyton notebook, with ipython installed run
 >
-$ ipython nbconvert your_slides.ipynb --to slides
+$ ipython nbconvert WikimaniaOpenScholarshipTalk.ipynb  --to slides --post serve

-## Load the presentation from a local server
->
-$ python -m SimpleHTTPServer

-Then open the browser at the localhost and navigate to your presentation, or something.

 ## tutorial on using iPython to build slides
 Have a look at [this presentation](http://damianavila.github.io/scipy2013_talks/index.html#/27/2) for an overview of what you can do.